Aliases for BCL3 Gene

 GeneCards Summary for BCL3 Gene

 BCL3 (B-Cell CLL/Lymphoma 3) is a Protein Coding gene.
-Diseases associated with BCL3 include leukemia and chronic lymphocytic leukemia.
-Among its related pathways are NF-KappaB Family Pathway and Atypical NF-kappaB pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein binding, bridging.
+Diseases associated with BCL3 include Lymphoma and Chronic Lymphocytic Leukemia.
+Among its related pathways are TNF signaling pathway and NF-KappaB Family Pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein binding, bridging.
 An important paralog of this gene is NFKBIA.

 UniProtKB/Swiss-Prot for BCL3 Gene